-No matter what service you offer, custom brand photography is a must if you want to create a cohesive experience and appeal to high-end clients.
-I recommend brand photography for all creative entrepreneurs, from artists and florists to venues and creative educators.
+No matter what service you offer, custom brand photography is key if you want to create a cohesive experience and appeal to high-end clients.

-I especially recommend it for photographers: it’s important to invest in professional, high quality work with someone who specializes in brand photography.
-It elevates your own portfolio and demonstrates how much you value quality imagery (just like you expect from your own clients!)
+For that reason, I recommend brand photography for all creative entrepreneurs, from hospitality brands and interior designers to floral designers and wellness brands.
+It’s important to invest in professional, high quality work with someone who specializes in brand photography.
+It elevates your own portfolio and demonstrates how much you value quality and attention to detail.

 2. Get lots of details shots.